zenml-io/zenml/docs/book/user-guide/advanced-guide/infrastructure-management/containerize-your-pipeline.md

 ```

 {% hint style="info" %}
-You can combine these methods but do make sure that your list of requirements does not overlap with the ones specified explicitly in the docker settings.
+You can combine these methods but do make sure that your list of requirements does not overlap with the ones specified explicitly in the Docker settings.
 {% endhint %}

 Depending on the options specified in your Docker settings, ZenML installs the requirements in the following order (each step optional):